a16z-infra/sunlight/README.md

 ## Introduction

-**Sunlight** is an open-source tool for analyzing written content on the internet using Large Language Models (LLMs).
+**Sunlight** is an open-source tool for analyzing written content on the internet using large language models (LLMs).

 The first release of Sunlight is designed to analyze writing for biases.
 Whether you're writing a news article, drafting a report, or crafting a narrative, you can use Sunlight for a second opinion to ensure fairness and a balanced perspective.
 Specifically, if you input a URL, it will generate:
 - A list of factual claims in the linked content